 Check with your health insurance company and ask if they cover acupuncture treatments.
 Some insurance companies will cover at least a part of the cost.

 The number of treatments you need depends on the severity of your condition.
-However, one study used the time frame of four weeks with treatments twice each week.
+However, one used the time frame of four weeks with treatments twice each week.
 Your practitioner should be able to give you a better idea of how many treatments you’ll need and how often.

 There’s no specific preparation for acupuncture, but ask your practitioner if they recommend any type of preparation when you make your appointment.